amazzantimoltiply/sudokusolver/README.md

-Finally I'm back and now with Haskell
+Finally I'm back and now with my loved Haskell